NEA DISABILITY-CENTERED BOOK GRANTS

 Library books with positive disability representation contribute to creating a more inclusive and supportive school environment where all students feel accepted, respected, and empowered to succeed.
 These books play a crucial role in improving disability rights and inclusion in schools by challenging disability stigma, dispelling misinformation, and building an understanding of lived disability experiences.

-To support librarians and educators in ensuring books that represent diverse perspectives reach the hands of our students we are offering grants to local affiliates for the purpose of purchasing books from the NEA Disability Awareness booklist.
+To support librarians and educators in ensuring that books that represent diverse perspectives reach the hands of our students, we are offering 24 grants to local affiliates to purchase books from the NEA Disability Awareness booklist.